evyang/mbsa-illinois/README.md

 # About the Repo

-This repo was made from the CLI methods of 'create-react-app' and 'express-generator'.
+This repo was made from the CLI methods of `'create-react-app'` and `'express-generator'`.
 This means the skeleton and integration of App component was provided by React.

 ## Reasoning

 I wanted to get experience creating components in React while developing responsive forms.
-While there may be mistakes, I learned a lot in the process about how to design React components and about general debugging.
+While there may be mistakes, I learned a lot in the process about how to design React components and about general debugging!

 ## How to find everything

-The 'api' folder is the Express backend and the 'client' folder contains the front-end!
-I stored the React components within client > src > components and the container for the main form within client > src > containers.
+The **'api'** folder is the Express backend and the **'client'** folder contains the front-end!
+I stored the React components within **client > src > components** and the container for the main form within **client > src > containers**.

 ## Future State!